Jean-Tinland/simple-bar/README.md

 # simple-bar

-A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht).
+A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht).\
+This project is a Work In Progress so everything is not fully optimized or perfectly functional.

 ## Features

 - Show workspace number & current space
 - Show current app name & title
-- Battery indicator
+- Battery indicator (icon not updating for now)
 - Date and time (en-UK & 24h format)

 ## Screenshot